IU Research is a large and complex organization.

 - Internal Funding Programs

-The Office of Foundation Relations (OFR) helps coordinate institutional relationships with IU and private philanthropic foundations, involving identification, cultivation and stewardship.
-OFR is a system-wide resource for those within the IU community seeking support from nongovernmental organizations for research, teaching, and other programs.
-OFR provides assistance to faculty, administrators, and center directors in all divisions and schools within IU.
+Corporate and Foundation Relations (CFR) helps coordinate institutional relationships with IU and private philanthropic foundations, involving identification, cultivation and stewardship.
+CFR is a system-wide resource for those within the IU community seeking support from nongovernmental organizations for research, teaching, and other programs.
+CFR provides assistance to faculty, administrators, and center directors in all divisions and schools within IU.

 Innovation and Commercialization Office